Market Pulse Web

 FAQ

-What is the difference between setting up the Market Pulse Web and Market Pulse add-on for Bookmap?
+How do I set up the Market Pulse Web and Market Pulse add-on for Bookmap?

 To start using Market Pulse Web, simply follow this link: https://mpulse.bookmap.com/workspace.